switchboard-sdk/cpp-extension-template/README.md

-# Switchboard SDK Extension Template
+# Switchboard SDK C++ Extension Template

+> [!NOTE]
+> To create a Switchboard SDK WebAudio extension, please check out [switchboard-sd/web-audio-extension-template](https://github.com/switchboard-sdk/web-audio-extension-template).

-Welcome to the Switchboard SDK Extension Template repository!
-This repository provides a starting point for developers looking to create extensions for the Switchboard SDK.
+Welcome to the Switchboard SDK C++ Extension Template repository!
+This repository provides a starting point for developers looking to create C++ extensions for the Switchboard SDK.
 By using this template, you can quickly set up your development environment and begin building custom functionality for the Switchboard SDK.

 | iOS  | macOS | JVM  | Android | Linux | Windows | Web |
 |:-----|:------|:-----|:--------|:------|:--------|:----|